Bhat Vahis: Bardic tradition as a source of Sikh history

-According to Bhai Gurdas, Varan, XI.
-21, and Bhai Mani Singh, Sikhan di Bhagat Mala, he had once visited Guru Arjan with the sangat of Sultanpur Lodhi.
+According to Bhai Gurdas' Varan (XI.
+21), and Bhai Mani Singh's Sikhan di Bhagat Mala, he had once visited Guru Arjan with the sangat of Sultanpur Lodhi.
 Some of the Bhatts who came into the Sikh fold composed hymns in honour of the Gurus which were entered in the Guru Granth Sahib by Guru Arjan.
 These Bhatts and their successors too maintained their vahis in which they recorded information concerning the Gurus, their families and some of the eminent Sikhs.
 These old vahis are still preserved in the descendant families, now scattered mostly in Haryana state.
 Their script is bhattakshari, a kind of family code like lande or mahajani.
 During the late 1950s, a researcher, Giani Garja Singh, obtained Gurmukhi transcripts of some of the entries pertaining to the Guru period, from Guru Hargobind (15951644) to Guru Gobind singh ji.
+However, Garja Singh transliterated the original scrolls kept in private familial collections into Gurmukhi, which is not a translation of them.
 Some of these were published as footnotes to Shahid Bilas Bhai Mani Singh, edited by Giani Garja Singh and published by Punjabi Sahitya Akademi, Ludhiana, in 1961.
+In 1972, Garja Singh visited the Gurmat College in Patiala to hold conversations about the Bhatt Bahi records.
+Garja Singh died in 1977.

+As per Garja Singh, the Bhatt Vahis are descriptive rather than narrative, with them being very brief about actual events they happened to record.
+Instead, they place importance on recording precise genealogical information, dates, and times of certain events.
+The Bhatts emphasized on recording details related to ancestry, gotra, or clan of the individuals they recorded details about.
+Furthermore, they recorded the year, month, tithī (dark or moonlit part of the lunar month), day, and often even the exact time of day of a specific incident.
+An example of the precise details recorded in the records is the entry for Guru Hargobind's birth from the Bhatt Vahi Multani Sindhi, provided by Pashaura Singh:

+The dates and details found in the Bhatt Bahis may diverge and differ from popularly accepted facts, such as in-regards to dates associated with the Sikh gurus, such as date of their births.
+The Guru Kian Sakhian was a 1790 work by Sarup Singh Kaushish which utilized the Bhatt Vahis to record sakhis (stories) related to the latter gurus by transliterating their contents into Gurmukhi.
+Garja Singh's manuscript copies of the Bhatt Bahis are held at the Department of Punjab Historical Studies at Punjabi University Patiala.